markgw/uh-nlp19/docs/day2/index.md

 The goal of this exercise is to develop a simple application for generating food related puns.
 To do so, you will implement a method that accepts a simple expression as input, replaces a word in it with a new (punny) word and returns the new expression.
 You are expected to use spaCy and NLTK for this exercise.

 To get food-related words, we will query [Thesaurus Rex](http://ngrams.ucd.ie/therex3).
-Thesaurus Rex mines categorical relations and adjectival modifiers from the web.
+Thesaurus Rex mines categorical relations and adjectival modifiers of nouns from the web.
 To query and use Thesaurus Rex's API, install the following packages:

 ````sh